Load and query sample data using SQL

 Take a few minutes to review a short summary and the key points covered in this tutorial.
 Consider cleaning up by dropping any objects you created in this tutorial.
 Learn more by reviewing other topics in the Snowflake Documentation.

 If the objects you created in this tutorial are no longer needed, you can remove them from the system with DROP <object> commands.
-To remove the database you created, run the following command:
+To remove the table you created, run the following command:

 Summary and key points

-In summary, you used a pre-loaded worksheet in Snowsight to complete the following steps:
+In summary, you used a pre-loaded template worksheet in Snowsight to complete the following steps:

 1. Set the role and warehouse context.